There is no shame around HPV. At least, there shouldn’t be.

 There are options.
 Most HPV infections are cleared by a strong, healthy immune system.
 You will most likely clear the infection and any symptoms with a robust immune system.
 And your immune system can be naturally well supported in a number of evidence-based ways:

 - Quit smoking

 - Reduce alcohol consumption

 - Exercise to sweat

-In addition, Papillex, is a clinically-researched, nutrient-rich supplement designed to increase your body’s ability to respond to HPV naturally.
-By optimizing your natural immunity and replacing missing and low nutrients, Papillex™ helps you to create an environment inhospitable to HPV and its common symptoms, cervical dysplasia and genital warts.
+In addition, Papillex is a clinically-researched, nutrient-rich supplement designed to increase your body’s ability to respond to HPV naturally.
+By optimizing your natural immunity and replacing missing and low nutrients, Papillex™ helps you create an environment inhospitable to HPV and its common symptoms, such as cervical dysplasia and genital warts.